-Higher minimum wage helps drives record pay rises
+Higher minimum wage helps drive record pay rises

 Andrew Hunter, co-founder of the job search engine Adzuna, said the rise in the minimum wage had had a "significant" impact.

-"Nearly two million workers in the UK saw an almost 10% increase in pay this spring.
+"Nearly two million workers in the UK saw an almost 10% increase in pay this spring," he told the BBC's Today programme.

 "What we're seeing is some signs of optimism from British employers during what is often a time of year where discussions around pay and bonuses are had.
 So we are seeing wage improvements."

+This is affecting the mortgage market, where lenders have been putting up borrowing rates and pulling deals.

+Mr Hunter said: "Your average worker will be delighted that their pay on average is going up, but that's not necessarily a good thing for inflation."

-However, the number not working due to long term sickness climbed to another record high.
+According to the ONS, the number not working due to long term sickness climbed to another record high.

-Around 2.6 million people are now not working due to health problems, the Office for National Statistics said.
+Around 2.6 million people are now not working due to health problems, the ONS said.

 The UK economy is currently struggling to grow, as the soaring cost of living and rising interest rates squeeze households.